TheSudoYT/terraform-aws-ark-survival-ascended/README.md

   is_password_protected = true
   join_password         = "RockWellSucks"
   enable_s3_backups               = false
 }
 ```
-1. Choose your inputs - `GameUserSettings.ini` inputs use default values unless you provide a value OTHER than the default value.
+3. Choose your inputs - `GameUserSettings.ini` inputs use default values unless you provide a value OTHER than the default value.
 Ark will use the settings from a custom GameUserSettings.ini file if you choose to use one.
 Modifying an input that is a GameUserSettings.ini setting while also using a custom GameUserSettings.ini file will result in that specific setting being overwritten in your custom file.
-2. Initialize Terraform - Run `terraform init` to download the module and providers.
+4. Initialize Terraform - Run `terraform init` to download the module and providers.
-3. Create the Ark server and Infrastructure - Run `terraform apply` to start deploying the infrastructure.
+5. Create the Ark server and Infrastructure - Run `terraform apply` to start deploying the infrastructure.

+## Accessing the Server
 > [!NOTE]
 > In testing it takes approximately 15 to 20 minutes on a t3.xlarge for steam to download and configure ark.

+The terraform apply will complete, but the server will not appear in the server list until this completes.
+You can SSH into your server `ssh -i my_ark_key.pem ubuntu@1.2.3.4` and use `journalctl -xu cloud-final` to monitor the install.
+See the troubleshooting section of the README if you continue to have problems.

+> [!NOTE]
+> In testing it takes approximately 3 to 5 minutes for your server to appear on the server list after installation is complete.

 ## Backups
 This module includes the option to enable backups.
 Enabling this will backup the `ShooterGame/Saved` directory to an S3 bucket at the interval specified using cron.
 Backups will be retained in S3 based on the number of days specified by the input `s3_bucket_backup_retention`.
 This is to save money.
 Versioning, kms, and replication are disabled to save money.

+> [!NOTE]
->Note: Enabling this creates an additional S3 bucket.
+> Enabling this creates an additional S3 bucket.
 In testing, this adds an additional 0.10 USD ( 10 cents ) a month on average depending on the duration of backup retention, how often you backup, and how often you restore from backup. https://calculator.aws/#/addService

 2 Files will be created on the ark server; `ark_backup_script.sh` on install and `ark_backup_log.log` when the first backup job runs.
 The backup log should show similiar to the one below if backup is a success:
 ```bash